Orange-OpenSource/towards5gs-helm/docs/demo/Setup-free5gc-and-test-with-UERANSIM.md

-# Setup free5gc on one single one and test with UERANSIM
+# Setup free5gc on one single cluster and test with UERANSIM

 This guideline shows how to deploy the free5gc on a Kubernetes cluster and then test it with UERANSIM.